CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Methods

-\head{Training on Synthetic Data} In the first stage of training (Figure~\ref{rs:methfig:cern_overview}a), \mech trains the HMM on synthetic, error-free event sequences to build a base model that captures the expected signal characteristics of nanopore events.
-Training on synthetic data is important for three reasons.
-First, it avoids the risk of the HMM learning from segmentation errors that are present in real nanopore data.
-Second, the learned emission means are accurate and noise-free, allowing for the HMM to detect some amount of noise in experimental data.
+\head{Training using Baum-Welch} The HMM is trained on a synthetic nanopore event sequence, made by referencing a pore model.
+This procedure has three main advantages.
+First, it avoids the risk of training data being distorted by segmentation errors that are present in experimental data.
+Second, the learned distribution means of each state are accurate and noise-free, allowing for the HMM to detect some amount of noise in experimental data.
 Third, it prevents the model from becoming biased toward a specific genome or DNA sequence.

-To initialize the HMM, \mech begins with uniform initial state distributions and uniform transition probabilities, excluding self-transitions.
-Each state is initialized with a Gaussian emission distribution with mean $\mu$ sampled uniformly between $-0.5$ and $0.5$ and standard deviation $\sigma = 2$.
-Using broad initial emission distributions allows the BW algorithm to effectively adapt the emission parameters to the observed data.

-To generate synthetic training sequences, \mech randomly generates DNA sequences of long lengths (e.g., 100,000 bp long sequence) and obtains its expected nanopore event sequence by using a \emph{pore model}, which describes the expected signal value for each possible k-mer inside the nanopore. \mech then runs the BW algorithm using the initial HMM and the synthetic event sequence.
-Since the BW algorithm tends to converge to local minima when run on a single sequence, \mech generates a new random DNA sequence and its corresponding event sequence each time the model converges and continues training.
-We find that this iterative approach results in more stable training and better model parameters.
-Between each iteration of BW training, \mech trims transitions with probability $p < 0.001$ by setting them to zero, which produces a sparsely connected HMM that accelerates both subsequent training iterations and inference.

-On the final iteration, after convergence, \mech generates a de~Bruijn sequence that contains every possible 10-mer exactly once and trains the HMM on the corresponding event sequence using the BW algorithm.
-Since this sequence covers every possible transition between consecutive 9-mers, this step mitigates potential biases incurred during the previous training iterations on randomly generated sequences.

-\head{Training on Experimental Data} In the second stage of training (Figure~\ref{rs:methfig:cern_overview}b), \mech trains the HMM on experimentally generated segmented events to learn the error patterns of a specific segmentation algorithm.

-To enable this, \mech reintroduces the missing (i.e., zero-probability) transitions that were removed during the first stage of training into the sparse HMM.
-Self-transitions are initialized with an estimate of the oversegmentation rate for the target segmentation algorithm.
-The remaining reintroduced non-self-transitions are uniformly initialized such that the sum of these new transitions leaving each state equals the estimated undersegmentation rate.
-We observe that small variations in these values have little effect on the training outcome, but reasonable initialization improves training stability. \mech then trains the HMM on experimentally generated events using the BW algorithm.

-Since different segmentation algorithms produce different error patterns, \mech repeats this second stage of training separately for each segmentation algorithm, producing one distinct NEMO-HMM for correcting the events output by each segmentation method.